HomeGuides › Business Property Relief

 BPR and Your Will

 If your estate includes qualifying business assets, your Will should be structured to make the most of BPR.
-Leaving qualifying assets to a surviving spouse wastes the BPR (spouse exemption already makes it tax-free).
-Leaving them directly to children uses BPR to shelter the value from IHT.
+Leaving qualifying assets to a surviving spouse wastes the BPR (spouse exemption already makes the transfer IHT-free between spouses anyway, and the 2-year ownership clock restarts in the surviving spouse's hands).
+Leaving them directly to children — or to a discretionary trust the surviving spouse can benefit from — uses BPR to shelter the value from IHT permanently.

 Structure Your Will Around Business Assets